First Boot¶

 Neither the PicoCalc nor Luckfox Lyra include built-in WiFi.
 You need a USB WiFi adapter operating at 3.3V connected to the Lyra's USB header.

-For a complete list of supported WiFi chipsets, see Hardware Specifications - WiFi Chipsets.
+For a complete list of supported WiFi chipsets and tested adapters, see Networking & WiFi Compatibility.

 Connecting to WiFi with iwctl¶

-Calculinux uses iwd (iNet Wireless Daemon) for WiFi management.
+Calculinux uses iwd (iwd Wireless Daemon) for WiFi management.
 Use iwctl to configure wireless connections:

 # Start iwctl interactive mode